dtinth/taskjob/README.md

 }
 ```

-You can only delegate one at a time.
+You can not delegate concurrently but can delegate multiple sub-tasks at the same time (but have to be done at once).

-### Manual Check:
+### Manual Checking:

 ```js
 function createTask() {